Vcaze/dbwebb-mvc/README.md

 ![Symfony logo](https://symfony.com/logos/symfony_black_02.svg)

 ## Description
 This project is the report website for Viktor Nordenberg in the course Objektorienterade webbteknologier at Blekinge Tekniska Högskola.
-The website is created with the open-source PHP framework Symfony and uses on an MVC framework.
+The website is created with the open-source PHP framework Symfony and uses an MVC framework.

 ## Getting started